ErykKrus/Dopresso/Intake Planner/README.md

 As always, feel free to contribute!
 Ideas, work, research, programming, or whatever - all welcome :)

 Notables:
 • The Jupyter Notebook format was chosen because both research and code can be easily contained in one document.
 • Python was used as, in my experience, it is one of the easiest languages for people to learn and understand.
-Pandas is also great for data science.
+Also Pandas is great with data.

 To-Do:
 • Build dosage calculator that displays long-term intake schedule (1 Month - 1 Year).